Course: Genocide and Group Hostility

 Mass atrocities are crimes defined by the International Criminal Court, meaning that their prosecution requires strong legal approaches.
 National courts and laws bear the primary responsibility for preventing atrocities and prosecuting perpetrators, so below are examples of national-level measures relating to our main cases.

 The International Criminal Court (ICC) is a permanent international tribunal established and governed by the Rome Statute.
-It is responsible for investigating and prosecuting individuals accused of committing the most serious international crimes, including genocide, war crimes, crimes against humanity, and the crime of aggression.
-Its primary goal is to hold perpetrators accountable and help prevent these atrocities from happening again.
+It is responsible for investigating and prosecuting individuals accused of committing the gravest international crimes, including genocide, war crimes, crimes against humanity, and the crime of aggression.
+Its primary goal is to hold perpetrators accountable and help prevent these atrocities from reoccurring.

 Operating as a court of last resort, the ICC seeks to complement, not replace, national courts, stepping in when local jurisdictions are unable or unwilling to take action.